 Instructions

-- Dice chicken thighs into bite size pieces, about 1.5-inch pieces.
+- First dice chicken thighs into bite size pieces, about 1.5-inch wide pieces.
 If you have skin on thighs, leave the skin on.
 Transfer cubed chicken to a large bowl.

-- To your large bowl of diced chicken, add Marinade ingredients as listed.
+- Then to your large bowl of diced chicken, add Marinade ingredients as listed.
 Massage marinade into meat until well combined.
-Tip: For best results, you may let this marinate for 15 minutes.
+Tip: For best results, let this marinate for 15 minutes.

-- Into another large mixing bowl, add potato starch.
+- Next in a separate large mixing bowl, add potato starch.
 Dredge a few pieces of marinated chicken into the starch until well coated.
 Repeat this process until all pieces are coated.
 Transfer the coated chicken to a large plate or baking sheet lined with parchment paper.

-- In a deep frying pan (or wok) on medium high heat, add vegetable oil or any neutral frying oil.
-Oil temperature should be around 350 degrees F on an instant-read thermometer.
-To check if oil is hot enough using digital instant read thermometer or place a wooden chopstick into the oil and look for bubbles.
+- In a heavy bottomed pot or deep fryer on medium high heat, heat vegetable oil or any neutral frying oil to 350 degrees F on an instant-read thermometer.
+To check if oil is hot without a thermometer, place a wooden chopstick into the oil and look for bubbles.

-- Serve and enjoy with a squeeze of fresh lemon juice!
+- Enjoy fried chicken with a squeeze of fresh lemon juice over top!

 Nedler